Credit Suisse hit with extra EU antitrust charges in forex probe

 "Credit Suisse continues to believe that it did not engage in any systemic conduct in the FX markets which violated the European Union's competition rules, and is contesting the EC's case," the bank said in a statement.

+The Commission, which sent the document last week, said it continues investigating past conduct in the foreign exchange spot trading market.

-The Commission, which fined Barclays, Royal Bank of Scotland (RBS), Citigroup, JPMorgan and MUFG Bank in May 2019 for rigging foreign exchange spot trading, did not immediately respond to a request for comment.
+In May 2019, the EU competition enforcer slapped a total 1.07 billion-euro fine on Barclays BARC.L, Royal Bank of Scotland (RBS), Citigroup C.N, JPMorgan JPM.N and MUFG Bank for rigging foreign exchange spot trading.

-(Reporting by Foo Yun Chee in Brussels and Michael Shields in Zurich; editing by Louise Heavens)
+(Reporting by Foo Yun Chee in Brussels and Michael Shields in Zurich; editing by Louise Heavens and Jonathan Oatis)

 ((foo.yunchee@thomsonreuters.com; +32 2 287 6844; Reuters Messaging: foo.yunchee.thomsonreuters.com@reuters.net))